HardMax71/Integr8sCode/docs/architecture/services-overview.md

 The notification_service.py sends and stores notifications, exposes subscription management, and integrates with metrics and optional channels like webhook and Slack with delivery measurements and retries.
 See [Notification Types](../operations/notification-types.md) for the notification model.

-The user_settings_service.py provides CRUD plus event-sourced history for user settings with a small in-proc cache and helpers to compute what changed.
+The user_settings_service.py provides CRUD plus event-sourced history for user settings with a small in-proc cache and TypeAdapter-based merging.
+See [User Settings Events](user-settings-events.md) for the event sourcing pattern.

 The saved_script_service.py handles CRUD for saved scripts with ownership checks and validations, integrating with the API for run-saved-script flows.